NbAiLab/notram/pdfa_parser/README.md

 - `--timeout TIMEOUT`.
 Parsing timeout in seconds.
 Defaults to 30
 - `--line_margin LINE_MARGIN`.
 Line margin for PDFMiner.six LTParams.
 Defaults to 0.25
 - `--boxes_flow BOXES_FLOW`.
 Boxes flow for PDFMiner.six LTParams.
 Defaults to -0.8
+- `--same_sizes`.
+Filter out text when its size is not the same size as that of the most frequent font
+- `--occurrence_rate OCCURRENCE_RATE`.
+Filter out text when the frequency of its font family and size pair is not at least OCCURRENCE_RATE percent [0.0 - 1.0] of the characters in a page.
+If not passed, only the most frequent pair of font family and size will be used
 - `--skip_empty`.
 Ignore files if the extraction produced an empty text
 - `--no_all_texts`.
 Do not extract from texts in or captioning images.
 If set, it might mess with complicated layouts, specially when using MuPDF as an engine
 - `--engine ENGINE`.
-Options are "pdf2txt" (default) for PDFMiner or "mupdf" for MuPDF
+Options are "pdf2txt" for PDFMiner or "mupdf" (default) for MuPDF
 - `--progress_file PROGRESS_FILE`.
 Save the progress to a local file
 - `--total TOTAL`.
 Total number of files to process.
 Calculated if not passed